scarnett/jquery.watchFormChanges/README.md

 # jquery.watchFormChanges

-watchFormChanges - a simple jquery plugin to watch for form changes
+jquery.watchFormChanges - a simple jquery plugin to watch for form changes

 ## Installation